Class (programming): Partial

 Partial classes have existed in Smalltalk under the name of Class Extensions for considerable time.
 With the arrival of the .NET framework 2, Microsoft introduced partial classes, supported in both C# 2.0 and Visual Basic 2005.
 WinRT also supports partial classes.

 Uninstantiable

 Uninstantiable classes allow programmers to group together per-class fields and methods that are accessible at runtime without an instance of the class.
 Indeed, instantiation is prohibited for this kind of class.

-For example, in C#, a class marked "static" can not be instantiated, can only have static members (fields, methods, other), may not have instance constructors, and is sealed.
+For example, in C#, a class marked static can not be instantiated, can only have static members (fields, methods, other), may not have instance constructors, and is sealed (is final).

 Unnamed

 An unnamed class or anonymous class is not bound to a name or identifier upon definition.
 This is analogous to named versus unnamed functions.